Gyuzyal/challenge-md-github/README.md

 * Listening music
 * Edting videos

-## You can always count on me when you are in trouble.
+## You can always count on me when

 ## Funny story
 ### TL;DR ...